Dec 1

 To A: Tomorrow they get pigs ears and wing pix.
 Anything else?

-FYI, I met a tall lanky gent yesterday who told me I needed to watch the dogs more carefully as the boaters are complaining about the poop.
-Mea culpa.
-From now on I'll keep them on the lead even when the gate is locked.
+FYI, I met a tall lanky gent yesterday who told me I needed to watch the

-When they snuggle on your feet.
+You know you are loved When they snuggle on your feet.
+These dogs are smelly. | |

 Dec 23